fbpx

 Technical Patterns to Look For:

-There are many patterns to look for when conducting technical analysis on the Bitcoin chart.
+There are many patterns to look for when conducting technical analysis.
 However, some are more important than others.

-Below you see of some of the most common and useful patterns:
+Below you see some of the most common and useful patterns:

 (source: tradingsim.com)